oyvinddd/twitch-ios-sdk/README.md

 [![Platform](https://img.shields.io/cocoapods/p/Twitch.svg?style=flat)](https://cocoapods.org/pods/Twitch)

 ## Information
-The Twitch iOS SDK is a native wrapper around the [official Twitch API](https://dev.twitch.tv/docs/api/).
+The Twitch iOS SDK is a modern, lightweight wrapper around the [official Twitch API](https://dev.twitch.tv/docs/api/).
+Its main purpose is to make your life easier when building apps that needs to integrate with the various Twitch services.

 ## Installation
 Twitch is available through [CocoaPods](https://cocoapods.org).
 To install